elitenomad/zen-search/README.md

             - finding by Id O(1)
             - finding by Assignee ID O(1)
             - finding by Subject, Type O(1)
             - finding by Tags O(1)
+                - Empty tag records is not handled, have to create a new API method to return records with empty tags records
             - finding by created_at O(TotalNoOfTickets)
 - Command Line UI design is based on specification document.
 - Validations to the input are injected using `tty-prompt` gem internal methods
     - User
-        - ID can be a number and required
+        - ID number, required
-        - Name is required field
+        - Name is a string, Any value is accepted
-        - Verfied is bool field (t, f, true or false)
+        - Verfied Enum field (true, false, nil)
-        - Created_at default to Date.Today
+        - Created_at default to Date.Today. wrong format will complain on the command line (tty-prompt function)
     - Ticket
+        - ID string, Any value is accepted
+        - Assigne ID, Any number || nil is accepted
+        - Type Enum, [incident problem question task nil] values
+        - Subject string, Any value is accepted
+        - Tags Array(string) || []
+        - Created_at default to Date.Today. wrong format will complain on the command line (tty-prompt function)

 - APIs where the value passed is nil and validations (TODO)
     - Ticket assigned ID blank
     - Tags are blank